-- 6.5 A Team may not allocate more than twenty-five (25) minutes of their main pleading time to any orator.
-Time allocated for, but not used by one orator, may not be used by another orator during their pleading, or in the rebuttal or sur- rebuttal. - 6.6 A Complainant orator may ask for an extension at the end of his/her pleading time.
+- 7.3.1 Each team is granted a total of forty-five (45) minutes, during which time they present their main oral pleading and address the questions asked by the panel.
+The Team Appearance is not included in this time and shall be done at the beginning of each pleading session by teams following the instructions of the panel chair.
+In addition, each team is granted five (5) minutes to present their rebuttal/sur-rebuttal. - 7.3.2 Besides the Team Appearance, Team members can only speak once per oral pleading and indicate its duration in the time allocation sheet.
+This restriction does not apply to the Team Appearance and the rebuttal/sur-rebuttal. - 7.3.3 A Complainant orator may ask for an extension before the end of his/her pleading time.
 The panel Chair will decide whether to award an extension, in consultation with the other panellists.
-A maximum of two (2) minutes may be awarded to any given orator.
-The Respondent Team has a right to ask for an extension time equal to that asked by the Complainant Team.
-This time, however, is NOT automatically awarded to the Respondent Team but only upon request at the end of a Respondent orator's allocated time.
+A maximum of two (2) minutes may be awarded to any given orator. - 7.3.4 The Respondent Team has a right to ask for an extension time equal to that asked by the Complainant Team.
+This time, however, is NOT automatically awarded to the Respondent Team but only upon request before the end of a Respondent orator's allocated time.
 This extension time can be freely divided between the Respondent orators, without the 2 minutes per person restriction.
-However, each orator can ask for extension only once.
-If all the extended time is used up, Respondent orators are not entitled to any other extensions. - 6.7 No extensions are permitted during rebuttal or sur-rebuttal. - 6.8 A minimum of two (2) and a maximum of three (3) team members shall present the main oral pleading.
-Each Orator must at least speak seven (7) minutes during the main OP.
-Each Orator must present oral pleadings for the Complainant and the Respondent in the Preliminary Rounds, to be eligible for the Best Orator's award. - 6.9 The team captain shall introduce all the team members and the nominated Orators within the Team Appearance.
-This time is not included in the main oral pleading time.
-However, the Team Appearance should not exceed more than 3 minutes. - 6.10 Only the nominated Orators may answer questions from the panel during the main oral pleading.
+However, each orator can ask for an extension only once.
+If all the extended time is used up, Respondent orators are not entitled to any other extensions. - 7.3.5 No extensions are permitted during rebuttal or sur-rebuttal. - 7.3.6 A minimum of two (2) and a maximum of three (3) team members shall present the main oral pleading.
+Each orator must at least speak for seven (7) minutes during the main OP.
+Each orator must present oral pleadings for the Complainant and the Respondent in the Preliminary Rounds, to be eligible for the Best Orator's award. - 7.3.7 Only the nominated Orators may answer questions from the panel during the main oral pleading.
 This needs to be done during the allocated speaking time.